manloloy/Problems/RandomProcessProblems.md

 Show that if a random variable has the "lack of memory" property, then it must be a geometric random variable or an exponential random variable

 ## Problem 6
-TODO: Fill in with Cauchy Random Variable Experiment and discussion

 ## Problem 7
 - Let $\( P \sim U(0,1) \)$ be a random variable.